ssato/python-anyconfig/docs/usage.rst

 Also it's possible:

 - to load a config which is actually a Jinja2 [#]_ template file, the file will be rendered before load.
 See `Template config support`_ section for more details.
 - to validate a config file with a JSON schema [#]_ before load.
-See `Validation with JSON Schema`_ section for more details.
+See `Validation with and/or generate JSON Schema`_ section for more details.

 .. note:: The returned object is an instance of m9dicts.UpdateWithMergeDict class by default, to support recursive merge operations needed when loading